ccalilung/StarWarsGame/README.md

 # Star Wars Game

-This game is not for commercial use; it is for educational purposes only.
+This game is not for commercial use; it is an educational exercise in JavaScript/JQuery/HTML/CSS.

 Deployed Project on GitHub: https://ccalilung.github.io/StarWarsGame

 Background: The challenge was to build a game where a person would select one Star Wars character out of 4 to fight the remaining 3.
 Each character has unique health and attack points.
 As the player attacks, the character's strength increases by a random amount.
 The game was coded using JavaScript and JQuery.